 Los Angeles, CA

+Joel will be speaking at The Broad Stage in Los Angeles, California.
 National Geographic photographer Joel Sartore is on a mission to capture portraits of the world’s species before they disappear.
 With ingenuity, wit, and a serious midwestern work ethic, Sartore has created the Photo Ark project, the largest archive of its kind with nearly 5,000 images and counting.
 Hear about his comical mishaps, endearing encounters, and personal stories while documenting a world worth saving.

 Mix'd Media: "National Geographic Photo Ark: Photographs by Joel Sartore"